Atomicbunny/7k00_16s/README.md

  4: Upload the pdb file that you want to convert

- 5: Click the arrow captioned next step at the bottom right of the screen, it may take a long time for large molecules (15-30 min)
+ 5: Click the arrow captioned next step at the bottom right of the screen, it may take a long time for large molecules (15-30 minutes max, avg time about 10 minutes)

  6: Once loading is finished, it will automatically process segments out of the input, and give you options to modify the settings it generated.
 Click the next step arrow once you are satisfied.
 (I used the settings it generated for convenience)